Pickled kohlrabi has a crisp and crunchy texture and the flavor is very mild. I’d say it’s a perfect vegetable to ferment!

 Directions:

-- You don’t have to cover with a lid, just put something on top to keep kohlrabi slices under water.
-Keep at room temperature for 3 days.
-Time of fermentation may differ slightly depending on the temperature of the room.
+4. You don’t have to cover it with a lid; just put something on top to keep kohlrabi slices under water.
+Keep at room temperature for three days.
+The fermentation time may differ slightly depending on the room’s temperature.
 The warmer it is, the faster the fermentation will happen.

-- Taste after 3 days to see if you like the flavor.
-You are looking for a slightly acidic, salty and fizzy taste.
+6. Taste after three days to see if you like the flavor.
+You are looking for a slightly acidic, salty, and fizzy taste.
 There is no right or wrong when it comes to the taste.
-It’s really just based on your preference.
+It’s just based on your preference.
 The longer you leave the jar out, the more acidic the taste will become.

-- It’s hard to say how long it will store in the fridge.
+8. It’s hard to say how long it will store.
 I’ve had ferments last for several years in the fridge, but most of them are eaten up and gone long before they have the chance to go bad!